Luccazx12/show-me-the-code/README.md

 $ docker pull postgres
 ```

+**Remember to rename `.env.sample` to `.env` to be able to run the application.**

+### Run process with docker

+It's very easy, just run the command: `$ sudo docker-compose up` in the current directory.

-#### Second, run the migrations and seeders to create the tables and populate our database:
+### Run the migrations and seeders to create the tables and populate our database:

 In that folder, run:

 ```
- cd ./back-end && npm install
+ cd ./back-end && npm install && npm run build
 ```

 1 - Migrations: